 What if my cane wears out or breaks?

 When your Orientation & Mobility Instructor gives you a cane, she will probably leave you information about replacing or repairing your specific cane.
-If you have new Orientation & Mobility goals you might be eligible for a new cane and training from NCAVI.
+If you have new Orientation & Mobility goals you might be eligible for a new cane and training from NCCI.
 If you have no needs other than a new cane, there is an 800 telephone number on your cane which you can call to purchase a new cane or tip.

 When you and your service provider agree that you have accomplished your goals and no longer require our services, NCCI staff will step out of the picture.
 It might help to think of it as “graduation”.
 Our service providers will move on to help other visually impaired people.
 If you experience a change in your vision or lifestyle (for example you move or your care giver is no longer available) just give us a call at 518-563-9058.
 You can also have new services every two years if needed.